-3 Thai men sentenced to death for killing British expatriate
+3 Thai men sentenced to die for killing British man and wife

-PHRAE, Thailand (AP) - A court in Thailand has sentenced three Thai men to death in the murder of a British expatriate and his Thai wife whose brother allegedly ordered the killings.
+PHRAE, Thailand (AP) - Three men in northern Thailand were found guilty Friday of murdering a British expat and his Thai wife and sentenced to death.

-The Phrae Provincial Court issued its verdict Friday in the case of 64-year-old retired petroleum engineer Alan Hogg and his 61-year-old wife, Nhot Suddaen, whose bodies were found buried on their property in northern Thailand last September.
+The bodies of retired petroleum engineer Alan Hogg, 64, and his wife Nhot Suddaen, 61, were found buried on their property in Phrae province last September.

-Police say the killers were traced after they stole the victims’ pickup truck, and that they had confessed to being hired by Nhot’s brother to kill the couple for financial gain.
+The Phrae Provincial Court found Nhot’s older brother, Warut Rattanasajjakit, guilty of masterminding the couple’s murders and hiring two other men to help him carry out the attack.
+All three were found guilty of premeditated murder, concealing bodies, illegal possession of weapons without licenses and bringing those weapons into the city without licenses.

-A fourth defendant had his sentence commuted to 25 years in prison for cooperating with the investigation.
+Police had accused Warut of plotting the murders in order to take control of Hogg’s assets and sell some of them.

 Copyright © 2019 The Washington Times, LLC.